victorcappa/Webgl-Responsive-Template/README.md

-Template (realmente) responsivo para Unity WebGl.
+Responsive template for Unity WebGL